fayaaz/jzargo/README.md

 jzargo
 ======

-Khajiit got yo' back

-It's just a simple blog, ennit?
+A very simple blog, for personal use.

 Features: